Gaurab4/landing-page/README.md

 # Landing Page Project

-Welcome to our Landing Page project!
+Welcome to my Landing Page project!
 This project showcases a modern and responsive landing page built with Next.js, Tailwind CSS, Daisy UI, React Final Form, and React Swipeable Views.

 ## Technologies Used